aws/pg_tle/docs/04_hooks.md

 * `valid_until` (`timestamptz`) - if set, the time until the password on the account no longer works.
 * `valid_null` (`bool`) - if true, `valid_until` is set to `NULL`.

+By default, the `passcheck` feature executes functions that are registered in the current database.
+You will need to ensure that you run `CREATE EXTENSION pg_tle;` in all of your databases.
+You will also need to create and register passcheck functions in every database that they should take effect in.

+In `pg_tle` versions 1.3.0 and higher, the parameter `pgtle.passcheck_db_name` can be set for the `passcheck` feature to execute functions registered in a single database across the database cluster.
+If `pgtle.passcheck_db_name` is set, only registered passcheck functions in that database will be executed.

 #### Configuration

 ##### `pgtle.enable_password_check`